Skip to main content

 In their CAP Strategic Plans, EU countries have the flexibility to tailor strategies and interventions that can reduce national reliance on pesticides, in line with EU targets.

-The CAP 2023-27 includes a new green architecture, which enhances opportunities for alternatives to harmful pesticides.
 For example, the enhanced conditionality of the CAP 2023-27 forms a stronger baseline of legal standards regarding the proper use of pesticides.
-Moreover, a significant portion of the CAP’s budget is devoted to eco-schemes, which can support voluntary practices by farmers – more ambitious than the legal baseline – that contribute to the sustainable use of pesticides.
-The Commission published an indicative list of eco-schemes in January 2021.
-In addition, support for rural development will continue to fund land management payments, investments, knowledge-building, innovation and co-operation relevant to the sustainable use of pesticides.
+Moreover, a significant portion of the CAP’s budget is devoted to eco-schemes and environmental and climate management commitments, which can support voluntary practices by farmers – more ambitious than the legal baseline – that contribute to the sustainable use of pesticides.

 Knowledge, research, advice and innovation